Table of Contents

 However, if you can think of anything or are lacking some creativity, simply google images for gorilla tag skyboxes and you’ll stumble across thousands of creations out there already.
 Ranging from the impressively realistic to the downright hilarious, finding the perfect 360 images for your skybox has never been simpler.
 A top tip though is if you’re going to copy across your image for your skybox then the higher the resolution the better.
 Go for at least 4K if possible and ideally 8K if you can.
 That way, your sky can be gazed upon in all its sharp crisp glory.
 Just don’t use a picture of Nyan Cat or do it if that’s what floats your boat!

 Here is a mod that isn’t focussed on visuals.
 No graphical changes here or custom choices.
 However, this is a gameplay mechanic that may fundamentally change the way you play Gorilla Tag.
 As the tagline might suggest Space Monke allows you to jump a lot higher than you can in the base game.
 Sounds like a trivial change but this completely changes each level and how you traverse the space you’re in.
-This simple change makes for some hilarious fun as your new super jump abilities are downright hilarious.
+This simple feature change makes for some hilarious fun as your new super jump abilities are downright hilarious.
 Add to that, the ability to re-write a line of code and you can pick and choose how much you want to multiply the height of your jumps.
 Crank it up to eleven!!
 Pretty soon you’ll be laughing like a maniac as you leap hundreds of meters in the air without a care in the world.
 Has to be seen to be believed.

 It’s all well and good installing several mods but pretty soon it becomes hard to track what you have switched on or off.
 A mod manager then is a necessity for anyone who wants to create their own perfect custom game.
 Computer Interface gives the user a far more advanced menu at the start of the game giving you essentially much more control over your game.
 Pick and choose from the mods you’ve already installed and toggle them on or off to your heart’s content!
 Great addition and a perfect way to manage all your new custom options.
 Whether is maps, crowns, hats, colors, or jump abilities, Computer Interface makes it simple to tailor each game session to exactly what you want.
 Great stuff indeed!